knative/serving/docs/debugging/application-debugging-guide.md

 ```

 ## Check application logs
-Knative Serving provides default out-of-box logs for your application.
+Knative Serving provides default out-of-the-box logs for your application.
 After entering
 `kubectl proxy`, you can go to the
 [Kibana UI](http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana)
 to search for logs. _(See [telemetry guide](../telemetry.md) for more information on logging and monitoring features of Knative Serving.)_

 ### Stdout/stderr logs

-You can find the logs emitted to `stdout/stderr` from your application on
+To find the logs sent to `stdout/stderr` from your application in the
-Kibana UI by following steps:
+Kibana UI:

 1. Click `Discover` on the left side bar.
 1. Choose `logstash-*` index pattern on the left top.